Donna Campbell: Political positions

 Campbell is conservative.
 Campbell is also pro-life.
 Texas Governor Rick Perry and Campbell support a proposed 2013 law, one that would restrict abortions after the twentieth week of pregnancy, place abortion clinics in the same regulatory category as other ambulatory surgery centers, and require doctors who perform abortions have admitting privileges at a hospital within thirty miles of the facility where they perform abortions.

 On the last day of the regular legislative session in 2017, Democrat Jose Menendez of San Antonio used a filibuster to kill Campbell's bill which would have made it more difficult for municipalities to annex surrounding territory.

 In 2019, Campbell expressed opposition to expanding medical marijuana to cover post-traumatic stress.
 She claimed that a study had shown that 70% of veterans who committed suicide had cannabis in their system; PolitiFact rated her assertion false and said it could find no such study.

+Although an adoptive mother, Campbell has long opposed the right of adult adopted people to obtain copies of their own pre-adoption original birth records.

-In 2021, Campbell responded to the rise in mass shootings in Texas with a bill to furnish families with fingerprint and DNA kits, which could be used to identify children.
+In 2021, Campbell responded to the rise in mass shootings in Texas with a bill to furnish families with fingerprint and DNA kits, which could be used to identify their dead children.
 After the 2022 Robb Elementary School mass shooting, the Texas Education Agency began to furnish school districts with these kits.